 Getting a rental car in Portugal is simple, easy, and reliable.
 There are tons of local and known car rental companies that have cars waiting for you to collect at airports and in larger towns or cities.

 You will have to pay a deposit when renting a car on a credit or debit card which will be returned to you at the end of the rental.

 At the car rental desk, you’ll need to be able to show the following to get the keys.

 To rent a car in Portugal you must be at least 21 years old and most drivers under 25 will suffer and young driver fee.
-You must also have held a valid driving license for 1 year or more.
+You must also have held a valid driving licence for 1 year or more.

 You can use any EU, UK, or US license to rent a car.
-But, if you have a license from another country, you might need an international driving license.
+But, if you have a license from another country, you might need an international driving permit.
 You should check this with whichever car rental company you choose before traveling.

 The cost for car rentals in Portugal is pretty similar to any other European country.
 A little tip is to go with the local ones, they tend to have lower prices but require bigger deposits, MasterKing Cars are great, especially for long-term rentals.

 All cars come with insurance that covers everything bar your excess.
 You can choose to upgrade to full insurance for a cost but I recommend buying excess car hire insurance as it costs £65 a year instead of £20 a day.

 There are no apps specific to driving in Portugal but it’s handy to have travel apps like GoogleMaps or Waze for navigation.
 Both of them are accurate and very helpful.
 If you’re from the EU then your home SIM should work fine, if not you might need to get a local SIM card.

 Also keep in mind that the summers are warm in Portugal, so if you have a car with a lot of glass, or a sunroof like a Tesla, you might want the appropriate sunshade to keep your car cool!